soningfold/api-streamlit-etl/README.md

 - Extracts data from the Coinbase API
 - Transforms the data to a suitable format
-- Loads the data for visualization
+- Loads the data to a database which is then used for visualization
 - Visualizes the data using Streamlit

 ## Installation